4lkon/ImgGestureViewer/README.md

 Using nuget package manager is probably the easiest way to include Emgu CV library in your project.
 * From your project, right click on "References" and select "Manager Nuget Packages..." option.
 It will open up nuget package manager.
 * Under "Browse", enter the search text "emgu cv" and you should be able to find the Emgu.CV nuget pacakge.
+* *Package "myEmguCV.Net by Tony" includes all necessary EmguCV dlls.

 ![nuget](./img/emgucv_nuget.png)